What are some interview questions for product managers?

 The purpose of a job interview is to determine if a role is the right fit for a candidate.
 Of course, there is a general vetting process to determine if a candidate has the necessary skills, experience, and personality traits to thrive.
 But there are some specific questions you can expect to be asked if you apply for the role of a product manager.

 Product managers set the strategy and roadmap for a product and they define feature requirements that meet customer demands.
-So, the required skills for product managers span from strategic to tactical.
-The best product managers also share certain personality traits.
-They are committed, curious, and passionate.
-Leadership skills are needed to inspire others around a shared vision.
+Since the required skills for product managers span from strategic to tactical, you can expect to be asked questions that cover a broad range of topics.

 This guide includes some of the most common questions that product managers are asked during interviews plus a handful of questions for you to ask the interviewer.
-But you should also be prepared to answer some more unusual questions that are intended to see how well you respond to unexpected scenarios.
+You should also be prepared to answer some more unusual questions that are intended to see how well you respond to unexpected scenarios.
 Use the free job interview template in Aha!
 Notebooks to start building out your answers right away.

 General background product interview questions